TheKingWalnut/DBD-Command/README.md

 # DBD-Command

 Each command starts with !streak, but the next word depends on what you want to do.
+I am working on making it update stuff in a picture right now, but that'll take a while.
 # MOD ONLY COMMANDS
 !streak add {killer name} - Adds 1 to that killers streak and adds 1 to the current streak.
 If the current streak is better than the max streak, update the max streak.